pishleback/Algebraeon/guide/src/shapes.md

 ![Shape](./shape.png)

 Green areas indicate points that are part of the shape.
-Red area indicate points that are not part of the shape.
+Red areas indicate points that are not part of the shape.

 ## Loading a Shape From a String